talon-one/TalonOne.cs/docs/ManagementApi.md

             var value = value_example;  // string | Filter results performing case-insensitive matching against the coupon code.
 Both the code and the query are folded to remove all non-alpha-numeric characters. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
 You can use any time zone setting.
-Talon.One will convert to UTC internally. (optional) var startsAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+Talon.One will convert to UTC internally. (optional) var startsAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon start date timestamp.
 You can use any time zone setting.
-Talon.One will convert to UTC internally. (optional) var startsBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+Talon.One will convert to UTC internally. (optional) var startsBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon start date timestamp.
 You can use any time zone setting.
-Talon.One will convert to UTC internally. (optional) var expiresAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+Talon.One will convert to UTC internally. (optional) var expiresAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon expiration date timestamp.
 You can use any time zone setting.
-Talon.One will convert to UTC internally. (optional) var expiresBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+Talon.One will convert to UTC internally. (optional) var expiresBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon expiration date timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally. (optional) var valid = valid_example;  // string | - `expired`: Matches coupons in which the expiration date is set and in the past. - `validNow`: Matches coupons in which start date is null or in the past and expiration date is null or in the future. - `validFuture`: Matches coupons in which start date is set and in the future.  (optional) var batchId = batchId_example;  // string | Filter results by batches of coupons (optional) var usable = usable_example;  // string | - `true`: only coupons where `usageCounter < usageLimit` will be returned. - `false`: only coupons where `usageCounter >= usageLimit` will be returned.  (optional)